A few days after I got the idea to make my garden planning tool, I ran into several hiccups.

 There’s much of it because you can find a whole universe of websites that sell plants and seeds and provide good quality information about the plant and its care.
 To mention a few, the UK Royal Horticultural Society, Thompson & Morgan, Andre Briant, and of course, the USDA Plant Database.

 And none of these have APIs.
 I wrote about Trefle - some outstanding work, but after looking at the data, it appears to enrich USDA data with additional information from GBIF.

 I searched for plant variety information—how and when precisely do you sow, plant, care, and harvest, and specifications such as space, moisture, soil, sun requirements, and so on.
 I couldn’t find any consistent database with an API that provides all that.

 If there are any, I could not find them, or they are proprietary or without an API.
 So, since I needed to use my garden planner yesterday (!!)
 I had to reconsider a few things.

 The desire to build something AWESOME corrupted my initial plan.
-Instead of a "simple" tool, I started dreaming of enriching all data I found on plants across databases, thus creating a tool that would be interesting to botanists and horticulturists.
+Instead of a “simple” tool, I started dreaming of enriching all data I found on plants across databases, thus creating a tool that would interest botanists and horticulturists.
 Crazy, right?!
 Seeing the vast amounts of (by my criteria, incomplete) data, little of which served my needs, I had to take a breath and consider my priorities.

 Since I will make a product for myself, I need an empty database.
-Sure, I need to model it the right way, but the entries will have to be manual, based on the seeds I purchase, for specific varieties with specific requirements.
+Sure, I need to model it correctly, but the entries will have to be manual, based on the seeds I purchase, for specific varieties with specific requirements.
 This revelation solves the crazy data problem—sort of.
-The database will be a graph in Neo4J, which I am just learning, but that's not a problem in and of itself.
-It's a challenge accepted by default.
+The database will be a graph in Neo4J, which I am just learning, but that’s not a problem in and of itself.
+It’s a challenge accepted by default.

 I will be generating data using a front-end application.